Why the world’s leading fleets rely on data

 Vehicle data transfer and analysis is at the very core of Geotab’s DNA.
 We are a connected fleet company by design.
-We sit on the board of the automotive industry’s GENIVI Alliance, which is leveraging our edge-computing expertise as it works to establish market-wide standards for the type and frequency of signals required to support telematics.
+We sit on the board of COVESA (Connected Vehicle Systems Alliance), which is leveraging our edge-computing expertise as it works to establish market-wide standards for the type and frequency of signals required to support telematics.
 This includes new mobility and predictive vehicle maintenance solutions.

 Our patented curve algorithm is fine-tuned to send data signals from the engine TCU (or even individual components) to the cloud at minimum cost and at a frequency that is optimised for fleets.
 Moreover, Geotab’s connected vehicle platform can seamlessly integrate data from all OEMs, reflecting the fact that even the most globalised fleets utilise different makes and models.